hrgdavor/mi2js/spec/base/AutoComplete.md

  - attribute: `empty-text="..."` - by default empty string `''` is displayed as option text for the unselect option.
 This can be customized to give contextual meaning to not selecting anything
  -

-### restrict options
- - use `getOptions` method internally to allow an override to temporarily restrict some of the options from the selection

 ### allow new value
 Allow this AutoComplete to provide means of entering new value that is not in the provided options.